GabeStah/gremlin-blog-posts/src/_posts/chaos-engineering/chaos-engineering-through-staged-resiliency/stage-1/2018-10-11-chaos-engineering-through-staged-resiliency-stage-1.md

     ...
     ```

-    Default values can be overriden as seen below.
+    Default values can be overridden as seen below.

     ```bash
     aws ec2 run-instances \